ascukins/import-orders/README.md

 Angular app for order processing.

-Front-end prototype for wastly undrspecified homework.
+Front-end prototype for vastly underspecified homework.

 Based on Angular Material components.

+Can be improved by adding MobX or NgRx store.

 Back-end mock is not implemented yet.